kotbre/Andromeda_Rocket/README.md

 # Andromeda_Rocket
-Project to build some telemetry into small rocket
+Project to build some telemetry into small rocket based on the Arduino platform.